shangerxin/config-ini/README.md

 var value = parser.get("section", "option");
 ```

-- in browser, add config-ini.js to html by script tag
+- For browser, add config-ini.js to html by script tag
 ```
 var delimiter = "\r\n"; //or "\n" for *nux